 We intend for all third parties to respect your privacy and to treat your information in accordance with the law.
 Our agreements with third parties are designed to ensure that your personal data is only processed for these specified purposes.

 Our Wave was built by survivors, for survivors.
 We understand that reporting unwanted sexual contact or sexual assault creates risks for survivors, and we care deeply about the privacy and security of our users.

-To stop the spread of sexual violence while still protecting the privacy of survivors, we encrypt all information you submit.
+To stop the spread of sexual violence while still protecting the privacy of survivors, our website/software is designed to encrypt all information you submit.
 Encryption is the process of converting data to an unrecognizable or "encrypted" form.
-It is used to protect sensitive information so that only authorized parties can view it.
-Encrypted information will appear scrambled to anyone who tries to view it.
-It must be decrypted in order to be recognized and comprehended.
-This requires a password or a private key, which can be used to unlock files associated with the key.
+It is used to protect sensitive information so that only authorized parties can view it with a password or private key.